-Norman Conquest of 1066.
+The name Dreweray reached English shores for the first time with the ancestors of the Dreweray family as they migrated following the Norman Conquest of 1066.
 The Dreweray family lived in Suffolk.
-This family was originally from Rouvray, Normandy, and it is from the local form of this place-name, De Rouvray, which literally translates as from Rouvray, that their surname derives.
+This family was originally from Rouvray, Normandy, and it is from the local form of this place-name, De Rouvray, which literally translates as from Rouvray.

 Early Origins of the Dreweray family

 The surname Dreweray was first found in Suffolk where John de Drury, son and heir of a Norman adventurer settled at Thurston.

 "The founder of the family in England is mentioned in the Battel-Abbey Boll.
 He settled first at Thurston and subsequently at Rougham, co.
 Suffolk, and his descendants Continued in possession of that estate for about six hundred years."

 "John de Drury, son and heir of the Norman adventurer, settled at Thurston, in Suffolk, and bore for arms "arg, on a chief vert, two mullets pierced or."
 His descendant Nicholas Drury, of Thurston, living temp.
 Edward II., married Joane, daughter and heir of Sir Simon Saxham, Knt., and by her had Roger, Nicholas, and John, from which three brothers derived the Drurys of Rougham, Saxham, Hawsted, Egerly, Riddlesworth, Besthorp, Everstone, &c.
 The founder of the Riddlesworth branch, was Sir Drue Drury, Gentleman Usher of the Privy Chamber to Queen Elizabeth, and one of the keepers of Queen Mary of Scotland."